-Bicrophonics is about the mobility of sound, experienced and shared within a moving space, free of headphones and free of the internet.
-It was first explored through Matthews’ early experiments with the Radio Cycle project 2002 which inspired the making of the first sonic bike in The Marvelo Project of 2008.
-Original concept read more…
+Bicrophonics is about the mobility of sound and music, experienced and shared within a moving space, free of headphones and free of the internet.
+It was first explored through Matthews’ early experiments with the Radio Cycle project 2002 which inspired the making of the first Sonic Bike in The Marvelo Project (2008).
+READ MORE about the birth of bicrophonics…

 We work with an open door policy, using open source software applications to make mobile and adaptable kits, all information of which we share online.
 We also run a variety of WORKSHOPS and LAB DAYS, inviting the most inspiring interdisciplinary expertise to come share and develop bicrophonics with all participants.
 We welcome contributions from anyone interested.

-The sonic bike can be many things – a musical instrument, a portable stage, a game player, a doorway to listening and looking that creates good health – all of which can be explored to make unique experiences.
+The Sonic Bike can be many things – a musical instrument, a portable stage, a game player, a doorway to listening and looking that creates good health, creating unique experience at every moment.